Not what I consider retro…

 The XBOX dashboard loaded up fine and everything worked as it should.
 My lad picked up a few games for me to test the optical drive and they all worked as well.

-I intend to mod the XBOX, drop CoinOPS on there and bash a bunch of old arcade games from back in the day.
-I may even chop that white RCA connector and replace it with one to match the others but that’s purely aesthetics and OCD.
+I intend to mod the XBOX.
+I’ll put CoinOPS on there and bash a bunch of old arcade games from back in the day.
+I may even chop that white RCA connector.
+I’ll replace it with one to match the others but that’s purely aesthetics and OCD.